Adelaide migratory birds header large

 Adelaide’s most famous migratory shorebird

-We think Go-Go godwit – a bar-tailed godwit – is the most famous migratory shorebird, as he’s received quite a lot of media coverage in his time.
+Go-Go godwit – a bar-tailed godwit – is our most famous local migratory shorebird, as he’s received quite a lot of media coverage in his time.

 Everything you need to know about South Australia’s migratory shorebirds